Morrill Awards

 Morrill Awards - call for nominations

 In 2012, Purdue's Office of the Provost created a faculty award in honor of the 150th celebration of the Morrill Act.
 1 The Morrill Award is the highest honor that Purdue confers onto a member of its faculty.
-It is intended for faculty at the rank of full professor who most strongly exemplify the spirit of the land grant university.
+It is intended for faculty at the rank of full professor who most strongly exemplifies the spirit of the land grant university.
 Recipients will exemplify the all-around teacher/scholar model: their research has been recognized by their peers; their teaching stands as best in their fields; and their engagement has been recognized for its unique benefits to the community and/or faculty members' disciplines.
-In short, with the Morrill Award, Purdue recognizes faculty who best exhibit excellence in, and synergies among, all three dimensions of their profession-teaching, research and engagement.
+In short, with the Morrill Award, Purdue recognizes the faculty who best exhibit excellence in, and synergies among, all three dimensions of their profession-teaching, research and engagement.

 Each year, the Office of the Provost selects up to three Morrill Award recipients who receive a $30,000 cash prize.